engie-group/shaystack/README.md

-# Haystack AWS Lambda API
+# ReadHaystack AWS Lambda API

-Haystackapi is a skeleton to implement [Haystack Rest API](https://project-haystack.org/doc/Rest).
+Haystackapi is a skeleton to implement [ReadHaystack Rest API](https://project-haystack.org/doc/Rest).
 It's compatible with AWS Lambda or Flask server.

 Theses API can negotiate: